 Shane Douglas and His Beef with Shawn Michaels

 To continue our look into the sleazy past of The Kliq and Shawn Michaels, especially (don’t worry, we’ll get into stories about the other four in a moment), I’m going to turn to The Franchise, Shane Douglas, a man considered to be one of the better talkers in the business.
 No conversation about The Kliq’s backstage maneuvering can be complete without mentioning the former college dean.
 Douglas has had beef with HBK for years.
-It stems from when Shawn was beaten up by a bunch of Marines outside a bar in Syracuse, New York.
+It stems from when Marines beat up Shawn outside a bar in Syracuse, New York.

 Before that happened, HBK was supposed to drop the title to Douglas, launching a back and forth feud.
 Instead, due to his injuries, Shawn walked out on TV and forfeited the title, handing it to Douglas.
 It wasn’t exactly gripping television.
 Within moments, the title was around the waist of Scott Hall (aka Razor Ramon).